How to brush your teeth

 You should follow these steps when brushing your teeth:

 1.)
 Soften the bristles of the brush with warm water before beginning.
 Then add a pea-sized amount of toothpaste to the brush.
 Choose paste with fluoride and tartar control.

 2.)
-Hold the brush at a 45-degree angle against your gumline.
+Tilt the brush at a 45-degree angle against your gum line.
 The bristles should contact both the teeth and gums.